Dude0x/Chat2DB/README.md

 Languages： English | [中文](README_CN.md)
 </div>

-## 📖 Introduction
-&emsp; &emsp;Chat2DB is a multi-database client tool that is open-source and free from Alibaba.
-It supports local installation on Windows and Mac, as well as server-side deployment and web page access.
-Compared to traditional database client software such as Navicat and DBeaver, Chat2DB integrates AIGC's capabilities and is able to convert natural language into SQL.
-It can also convert SQL into natural language and provide optimization suggestions for SQL to greatly enhance the efficiency of developers.
-It is a tool for database developers in the AI era, and even non-SQL business operators in the future can use it to quickly query business data and generate reports.
 ## ✨ Features
 - 🌈 AI intelligent assistant, supporting natural language to SQL conversion, SQL to natural language conversion, and SQL optimization suggestions
 - 👭 Support team collaboration, developers do not need to know the online database password, solving the problem of enterprise database account security